Arash Giani

 CSC Generation (also stylized as CSC / Generation) is a multi-brand, tech-driven retail holding company that acquires, revitalizes, and scales eCommerce / retail brands.
 Their portfolio includes brands like Sur La Table and Backcountry.

 At CSC, I began as an email marketing designer — but soon evolved into the full Design & Copy Lead role.
-Essentially, I owned the full lifecycle of email campaigns across seven retail brands, sending two emails per brand twice daily (so 14 sends/day across the portfolio).
+Essentially, I owned the full lifecycle of email campaigns across seven retail brands, sending two emails per brand twice daily (14 sends/day across the portfolio).
 My responsibilities included:

 This role taught me a lot about scale, efficiency, and voice.
 When you’re sending dozens of emails per week across multiple brands, you have to be nimble, consistent, and strategic.